sabertazimi/awesome-notes/programming/tools/git/gitBasicNotes.md

 - `git merge-base master $(name of your branch)` will find the best common ancestor between master and current branch
-- `git reset $(hash of the branch creation)` will undo all the commits, merges, rebases (preserving changes to the code)
+- `git reset $(hash of the branch creation)` will undo all the commits, merges, rebase (preserving changes to the code)

 #### git rm